nippolito/housing_scrapper/README.md

 I'd love to receive comments, bugs, ideas, suggestion (I don't use Python daily, please help me be more pythonic if you'd like to), etc. Hit me at rodrigouroz@gmail.com or file an issue in the repo.

+## Virtual environment

+- Activate: `source venv/bin/activate`
+- Deactivate: `deactivate`

-## Instalation
+## Installation

 This was tested with Python 3.8.
 To install dependencies:

 `pip3 install -r requirements.txt`